stoplightio/spectral/docs/guides/4e-recommended.md

   operation-operationId-unique: true
 ```

-The example above will only run the rule `operation-operationId-unique` that we enabled since we passed `off` to disable all rules by default when extending the `spectral:oas` ruleset.
+The example above only runs the rule `operation-operationId-unique` that we enabled since we passed `off` to disable all rules by default when extending the `spectral:oas` ruleset.